What AI actually does well

 Where AI-built sites consistently fail

-The honest concession: what AI has changed
+The honest concession: What AI has changed

 Why the bar has actually risen